scriptituk/xfade-easing/README.md

 ### Xfade transitions

-These are transpiled from the C-code transitions in [vf_xfade.c](https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/vf_xfade.c) for use with easing.
+These are converted from C-code in [vf_xfade.c](https://github.com/FFmpeg/FFmpeg/blob/master/libavfilter/vf_xfade.c) to custom expressions for use with easing.
 Omitted transitions are `distance` and `hblur` which perform aggregation, so cannot be computed efficiently on a per plane-pixel basis.

 - `fade` `fadefast` `fadeslow`